flarnrules/CSS-Foundations/CSS-Notes.md

 If a browser cannot find or doesn't support a font, it will use the next one in the list, then the next one, and so on as fall backs.
 It's best practice to provide a list of values for this property, starting with the first font, and then ending with a generic family as a fallback.
 Example: `font-family: "DejaVu Sans", sans-serif;`

+There are 5 generic font families:

+1. serif
+2. sans-serif
+3. monospace
+4. cursive
+5. fantasy

+> 📘 Info
+>
+> Always use a generic font family as the 'font of last resort'.
+Also if a font is more than one word, it needs to be in quotes to work!
+>

 `font-size` affects the size of the font.
-You cnan say stuff like: 22px, 12px, 30px.
+You can say stuff like: 22px, 12px, 30px.

 `font-weight` affects the boldness of text.
 Assuming that the font supports the specified weight.
 We can use a keyword like `bold` or numeric values beteen 1 and 1000, usually in increments between 100 and 900.
+Based on a quick test, Bold 100 through bold 500 is pretty much the same.
+Big change at bold 600.